 Farmhouse Style in Your Remodeled Kitchen

 Farmhouse kitchen style is more popular than ever.
-Because of TV make-over shows like HGTV’s “Fixer Upper”, people are loving the look more than ever.
+Because of TV make-over shows like HGTV’s “Fixer Upper”, more and more people are loving the look.
 You can thank Chip and Joanna Gaines for the popularity of farmhouse kitchens — or blame them, if you’re not a fan.

 While this type of kitchen was a “thing” before their show got popular, Joanna’s signature decorating style is what everyone seems to want these days.
 Could it be a reaction to the minimalist trend that we see in every magazine?